bigwiv/Biopython-cn/chr8.rst

 -  ``parse`` is used for search output files with multiple queries and returns a generator that yields ``QueryResult`` objects

-With that settled, let¡¯s start probing each ``Bio.SearchIO`` object, beginning with ``QueryResult``.
+With that settled, letâ€™s start probing each ``Bio.SearchIO`` object, beginning with ``QueryResult``.

-8.1.1??QueryResult
+8.1.1  QueryResult
 ~~~~~~~~~~~~~~~~~~

 The QueryResult object represents a single search query and contains
 zero or more Hit objects.
-Let¡¯s see what it looks like using the BLAST
+Letâ€™s see what it looks like using the BLAST
 file we have:

 .. code:: verbatim